Stuart-Mouse/TEiN-Randomizer/EndModLoader/bin/Debug/README.txt

 CREDITS:

-Stuart Mouse   - main developer of the randomizer portal-chan    - created the endmodloader (which this program is built upon) ButcherBerries - playtesting
+Uzerro         - main developer of the randomizer portal-chan    - created the endmodloader (which this program is built upon) ButcherBerries - playtesting
 Aurielle       - SWF modding
-Hapax          - come on and finish the endonighzer already, geez
+Hapax          - come on and finish the endonighzer already, geez Hinge          - Helped with Haval support

 ~ and ~
 the rest of the TEiN modding community